gasb150/game_style/README.md

 ```
 1 | rails db:seed
 ```
-and now enable again the disable validation must looks like:
+and now re-enable the disable validation must look like:
 >  validates :image, presence: true

 ### Github Actions

-To make sure the linters' checks using Github Actions work properly, you should follow the next steps:
+To make sure the linters' checks using Github Actions works, you should follow the following steps:

 1. On your recently forked repo, enable the GitHub Actions in the Actions tab.
 2. Create the `feature/branch` and push.
 3. Start working on your milestone as usual.
-4. Open a PR from the `feature/branch` when your work is done.
+4. When your work is complete, open a PR from the "feature/branch".

 ### Usage